 They’re using the old cow trail.
 I know where they’re going.

-She turned her stallion toward the more direct route to River Town.
+She turned her mare toward the more direct route to River Town.

 Blackhawk rode beside the cage cart, watching the girl.
 She remained standing, her small hands clutching the bars.

 Such an excellent little soldier.